ncbi/ribovore/documentation/riboaligner.md

 in this output directory.
-If this directory already exists, the program will exit with an error message indicating that you need to either (a) remove the directory before rerunning, or (b) use the -f option with riboaligner.pl, in which case the directory will be overwritten.
+If this directory already exists, the program will exit with an error message indicating that you need to either (a) remove the directory before rerunning, or (b) use the -f option with riboaligner, in which case the directory will be overwritten.
 The command adding `-f` is:

 ```
-> riboaligner.pl -f $RIBOSCRIPTSDIR/testfiles/example-ra-11.fa test-ra
+> riboaligner -f $RIBOSCRIPTSDIR/testfiles/example-ra-11.fa test-ra
 ```

 You should see something like the following output:
 ```
-# riboaligner.pl :: classify lengths of ribosomal RNA sequences
+# riboaligner :: classify lengths of ribosomal RNA sequences
 # Ribovore 1.0 (Jan 2021)
 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # date:              Wed Dec 23 10:30:05 2020